AndreSteenveld/server-boilerplate/README.md

 [flow](http://flowtype.org) - (in combination with the appropriate babel transforms) Flow is a static type checker for JavaScript.
 It can be used to catch common bugs in JavaScript programs before they run.

 [yeoman](http://yeoman.io/) - A generator is basically a plugin that can be run with the `yo` command to scaffold complete projects or useful parts.

+[feathersjs](http://feathersjs.com/) - With Feathers it's easy to create scalable real-time applications.
+This guide will tell you everything you need to know about creating web and mobile apps with Feathers.

+The feathersjs generators have been used to create the local generators in this package.
+They have been stripped of all the database specifics and the templates have been updated to work with the other dependencies and they were converted to ES6/7 to take advantage of the babel setup in this project.

 ## Babel